imaranresearch/LAMMPS-SPHERHARM/Sections/compute_efunction_sphere.rst

 Define a computation that calculates the potential energy of a group of spherical harmonic particles.

-The rotational energy is computed as 1/2 I w\^2, where I is the moment of inertia for a sphere and w is the particle's angular velocity.
+The work done by the potential over a time step is a combination of that done from the "back half" :math:`t -> t+dt/2` and the "front half" :math:`t+dt/2->t+dt` of the time step.
+At the end of the time step, i.e :math:`t+dt`, it is not possible to calculate the "back half" of the work done, so this must be carried forward from the previous time step.
+These compute styles calculate global scalars and can be used by other commands that use a global scalar value from a compute as input.

 Output info
 """""""""""

-This compute calculates a global scalar (the KE).
+This compute calculates a global scalar (the PE).
 This value can be used by any command that uses a global scalar value from a compute as input.
 See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.